thesse1/webmethods-api-gateway-staging/README.md

 The API Gateway Staging solution offers three mechanisms for injecting target stage-specific values into the definitions of the API Gateway assets when they are prepared on the BUILD environment for their target stages:

-### Value substitution using using Azure DevOps Replace Tokens extension
+### Value substitution using Azure DevOps Replace Tokens extension

 Any text field in any asset on the DESIGN stage can include placeholders in the format `#{placeholder_name}#` at any point in the text field content.
 These placeholders will be replaced during the build phase on the BUILD environment by the `Deploy selected/arbitrary API project(s)` pipelines by values specific for the intended target stage of this build.
 The values are pulled from Azure DevOps pipeline variables which can be managed in the Azure DevOps variable groups API_Gateway_DEV_INT_value_substitutions, API_Gateway_DEV_EXT_value_substitutions, API_Gateway_TEST_INT_value_substitutions, API_Gateway_TEST_EXT_value_substitutions, API_Gateway_PROD_INT_value_substitutions and API_Gateway_PROD_EXT_value_substitutions.